Sun-Seeker's One Week Morocco Itinerary: Marrakech + Sahara + Taghazout

 Enjoy a well-earned day of rest and relaxation in Taghazout, where you can bask in the sun, ride the waves and feel the sand between your toes.
 Whether you're a beginner or an expert, there are waves that cater to all levels of surfing, such as Kro Kro and Panorama.
 For those seeking a challenge, Anchor Point and Killer Point are legendary spots to conquer.

-When you're not catching waves, indulge in delicious tagines and pizzas at the laid-back cafes, where you can mingle with fellow travellers and swap stories of your Moroccan adventures.
-If you're looking for a change of scenery, venture to Paradise Valley, a stunning oasis with palm-lined gorges, serene pools and cascading waterfalls that offer a refreshing escape from the beach.
+When you're not catching waves, you can feast on health-conscious foods at the laid-back cafes and swap stories of your Moroccan adventures with like-minded travellers.
+If you're looking for a change of scenery, venture to Paradise Valley, a stunning oasis with palm-lined gorges, serene pools and cascading waterfalls.

 Day 7: Taghazout to Marrakech or Agadir